galacticcouncil/hydration-docs/docs/01_quick_start/04_deposit/01_from_ethereum.md

 ---
 title: From Ethereum
-description: Bridge assets from Ethereum to Hydration
+description: Deposit assets from Ethereum
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';